mcychan/nQuantCpp/README.md

 The readers can see coding of the error diffusion and dithering are quite similar among the above quantization algorithms.
 Each algorithm has its own advantages.
 I share the source of color quantization to invite further discussion and improvements.
 Such source code are written in C++ to gain best performance.
 It is readable and convertible to c#, java, or javascript.
-It also serves as an opening for studying machine learning.
 Welcome for C++ experts for further improvement or provide color quantization algorithms better than the above algorithms.
+Please send email to miller.chan@gmail.com to give suggestions or request the advanced version of Pairwise Nearest Neighbor quantization.